Research Program

 Research Program Structure

 The BLISP research program develops a formal framework for AI systems that generate and execute computational pipelines.
 Papers 1–5 establish the foundation: admissibility (grounding gate), canonical execution semantics, quotient categories, provenance algebra, and fiber structure under stochastic generation.
 Papers 6–7 show that a single semantic coordinate predicts optimizer behavior at 99.6% accuracy and generalizes to unseen operations at 100%.
 Paper 8 tests cross-system transfer: the frozen taxonomy predicts execution behavior in Polars and DuckDB at 91.1% combined accuracy.
 Paper 9 demonstrates that independent agents reconstruct structurally equivalent execution-identity primitives under task pressure, with 7/8 primitives converging above 0.90 across three model families.
+Paper 10 proves that safe compositional caching requires identity-based congruence: content hashing produces 97 false hits in 1,000 pipelines while behavior-derived identity hashing produces zero.
+Paper 11 is a position paper mapping the emerging “verified AI actions” landscape—three verification layers, the pre-action legitimacy gap, and the architecture requirements for a cross-framework verification protocol.
+Paper 12 defines Computational Identity: a deterministic, content-addressed identifier derived from the canonical planned computation graph of an expression, implemented in two domains (DSL and SQL) with zero false equivalences.
+Three accompanying technical notes extend CI to agent tool governance, Polars dataframe query plans, and behavioral CI extracted by independent language models.

 Program DOI